AndreLeEEEEE/Auto232/README.md

 due to the animosity between Rick and Glenn.
 The only piece of information I have about which way the project will go is that Alex said in an email that he doesn't want to tie into the Wagner control panel.
 This statement might stem from an impression that using the control panel means changing it internally.

+Update 6/24/2021: Rick has informed me that him and Alex decided to change the hardware's RF connection to a wired connection.
+This has made the transmittance of '3' kinda obsolete since you can't interupt a wireless connection if the wireless connection doesn't exist.
+The only way the hardware would transmit a '3' is if it's destroyed.
+Thanks to Rick's confirmation, we're definitely not touching the control line/panel.
+Rick also plans to implement a feature in the hardware that allows someone to change it from the terminal?
+I'll have to ask him to elobarate on this next week since he plans to finish these modifications over this weekend.